m64p/m64p.github.io/index.md

 ### Compatibility ###

 This is likely the most compatible version of mupen64plus you're going to come across.
-It can play games like Resident Evil 2, Rogue Squadron, and World Driver Championship "out-of-the-box" (without the need to fiddle with settings, plugins or anything of the sort).
+It can play games like Resident Evil 2, Rogue Squadron, Pokemon Snap, and World Driver Championship "out-of-the-box" (without the need to fiddle with settings, plugins or anything of the sort).

 Give it a try, you won't be disappointed.
 There is no installer, just unzip and play!